zachpino/3dDataForm/week2/svg.md

 Copy that code into a text editor like [Sublime](http://www.sublimetext.org) and save the file as `circle.svg`.
 The resulting file can be opened and edited in Adobe Illustrator or Sketch, and can be viewed in most web browsers.
 This flexibility is what makes SVG so powerful.

-Various other svg objects can be created with the same structure, though each maintains different *mandatory attributes* -- the settings like `cx` and `points` that describe their geometry.
+Various other svg *elements* can be created with the same structure, though each maintains different *mandatory attributes* -- the settings like `cx` and `points` that describe their geometry.

 ```svg